Introduction

 The knitted ones come in various weights and strengths.
 That includes UV-stabilized polyethylene covers, netting, and aluminum shade cloth.

-The purpose is to block a percentage of light from entering the building.
-Hence, it is for keeping plants healthier.
+The purpose is to block a percentage of light from entering the building, which is why it is used to keep plants healthier.

-Shade cloth is in use for both general and commercial gardening.
-Also, it is in use for farming and greenhouses.
-It also prevents the water from evaporating to keep the plants hydrated.
+Shade cloth is used for both general and commercial gardening, farming, and greenhouses.
+It also prevents water from evaporating to keep the plants hydrated.

 What is the difference between Black Shade Cloth and Aluminet Shade?